 The number of international students who want to work in Japan after graduation has steadily increased over the last several years, and many companies also wish to hire students with international experience.

-If you are planning to work in Japan, we suggest you to obtain information and learn about the issues specific to the unique Japanese job-hunting rules, practices, or timelines well in advance.
+If you are planning to work in Japan, we suggest you obtain information and learn about the issues specific to the unique Japanese job-hunting rules, practices, or timelines well in advance.

 You should also bear in mind that most companies emphasize the Japanese language skills.